Introduction

 Unfortunately, most electricians and electronics enthusiasts do not know (or do not remember) what oxidation or reduction means in chemistry.
 By applying some simplification, we can explain these concepts as follows:

-• The process of oxidation involves loss of electrons by the substance undergoing oxidation.
-If the substance is a metal electrode "losing" electrons, the charge of that metal becomes more positive, i.e., it "increases".
+- The process of oxidation is realted to the loss of electrons by the substance undergoing oxidation.
+If the substance is a metal electrode that is "losing" electrons, then the charge of that metal becomes more positive, i.e., it "increases."
 Oxidation of the metal raises its electrical potential (the potential "goes up"), making the electrode of that metal an anode.

-• The process of reduction involves gain of electrons by the substance.
+- The process of reduction is realted to the gain of electrons by the substance.
 If the metal electrode receives electrons, its electrical potential becomes more negative (e.g., a positively charged metal ion becomes a neutrally charged atom).
-Therefore, the electrical potential of the metal electrode "descends", making it a cathode.
+Therefore, the electrical potential of the metal electrode "descends," making it a cathode.

 For electronics engineers

-For electricians and electronics engineers, the following rule will be easier to remember:
+For electricians and electronics engineers, the following rule will be more straightforward to remember:

 Anode

-Anode is the device electrode that releases electrons into the external circuit[2].
-Electrons "flow out of the device through the anode", so due to the loss of electrons, the electrical potential of the anode increases, becoming more "positive".
+The anode is the device electrode that releases electrons into the external circuit[2].
+Electrons "flow out of the device through the anode", so due to the loss of electrons, the anode's electrical potential increases, becoming more "positive".

 Cathode